topo-gps/topo-gps-manual/en/routes/route_split.rst

 ==================

 To split a route into parts, first open the :ref:`route details screen <sec-route-details>` and tap 'Edit > Split route'.
-Then the split route screen will be opened as in the example below.
+The split route screen will then be opened like in the example below.
 Using this screen you can split a route into multiple parts.

 .. figure:: ../_static/route-split.png
    :height: 568px